Tanmoy-Rath/gettingandcleaningdata/CODE-BOOK.md

 <br/>

 ### Identifiers
-A part of tidy data is displayed below
+A part of tidy data is displayed below as a tibble and also as a data-frame
 ```R
 > Tidy_data[1:12,1:6]
 # A tibble: 12 x 6